Combinatorial formulas for Macdonald polynomials by superizations: Abstract

 \section{Abstract}

-In this paper, we derive new combinatorial formulas for symmetric Macdonald polynomials $P_{\lambda}(X;q,t)$ and integral Macdonald polynomials $J_{\lambda}(X;q,t)$, in terms of several new statistics and the major index for a partition $\lambda$.
-Compared to previous formulas, these new ones contain the fewest terms.
-Moreover, three existing formulas for symmetric Macdonald polynomials established by Corteel--Mandelshtam--Williams (2022), Corteel--Haglund--Mandelshtam--Mason--Williams (2022) and Mandelshtam (2025) are recovered.
+In this paper, we derive new combinatorial formulas for symmetric Macdonald polynomials $P_{\lambda}(X;q,t)$ and non-symmetric Macdonald polynomials $E_{\gamma}(X;q,t)$, in terms of several new statistics and the major index, for a partition $\lambda$ and a weak composition $\gamma$.

+Compared to previous formulas, these new formulas contain the fewest terms and lead to explicit $(q,t)$-formulas for the coefficients in the monomial expansion of $P_{\lambda}(X;q,t)$.
+In particular, the combinatorial formula for $E_{\gamma}(X;q,t)$ extends the one for $E_{\lambda}(X;q,t)$ indexed by a partition $\lambda$, due to Corteel, Mandelshtam and Williams (2022).
+Three existing formulas for $P_{\lambda}(X;q,t)$ established by Corteel, Mandelshtam and Williams (2022), by Corteel, Haglund, Mandelshtam, Mason and Williams (2022), and by Mandelshtam (2025) are recovered.

-Our proof relies on a new statistic on super fillings, employing the superization formulas of Haglund--Haimain--Loehr (2005) and Ayyer--Mandelshtam--Martin (2023), together with our recent approach to modified Macdonald polynomials.
+Our proof relies on two new statistics on super fillings, employing the superization formulas of Haglund--Haiman--Loehr (2005) and Ayyer--Mandelshtam--Martin (2023), together with our recent approach to modified Macdonald polynomials.